i-m-ag-e/cppre/README.md

 cmake --build .
 ```

 Tests are built by default and can be run using `ctest` in the build directory.
-Hence the build depends on GoogleTest being installed.

 If you wish to disable building tests, you can do so by passing `-DBUILD_TESTS=OFF` to the `cmake` command.